-If you have never heard the term “grey area drinker” the Ted Talk below explains what that means as well as offering suggestions for successfully stopping drinking.
+If you have never heard the term “gray area drinker” the Ted Talk below explains what that means as well as offering suggestions for successfully stopping drinking.
 My tips and tricks for the first month alcohol-free are below.
 If you’re drinking too much if you want to stop or take a break, grab ahold!

 What did I do to get through my first four weeks alcohol free?